openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/applying_themes.rst

 #######################

 You apply themes to the sites that you have configured in your Open edX installation.
-If your installation does not have more than one site, you apply a theme to the default site.
+If your installation does has only one site, you apply a theme to the default site.

 ..
 For more information about Open edX sites, see :ref:`Configuring Open edX Sites`.